+allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
+If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used.

-- allow-query Specifies which hosts are allowed to ask ordinary DNS questions. allow-query may also be specified in the zone statement, in which case it overrides the options allow-query statement.
-If not specified, the default is to allow queries from all hosts. - allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
-If not specified, the default is to allow recursive queries from all hosts.
-Note that disallowing recursive queries for a host does not prevent the host from retrieving data that is already in the server's cache. - allow-update-forwarding Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
+allow-update Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
+The default is to deny updates from all hosts.
+Note that allowing updates based on the requestor's IP address is insecure; see Section 7.3 for details.

+allow-update-forwarding Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
 The default is { none; }, which means that no update forwarding will be performed.
 To enable update forwarding, specify allow-update-forwarding { any; };.
-Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves.
+Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from "nibble labels" to binary labels.
+However, since both A6 and binary labels were then deprecated, this option was also deprecated.
+It is now ignored with some warning messages.